-5) The frequency and utility of the comments in the code, as well as the use of white space for easy readability.
+- 1) Adhering to the implementation specifications listed on the first page. - 2) Your algorithmic design. - 3) Correctness. - 4) The frequency and utility of the comments in the code, as well as the use of white space for easy readability.
 (We're not kidding here.
-If your code is poorly commented and spaced and works perfectly, you could earn as low as 80-85% on it.)

-6) Compatibility to Dev C++.
-(If your program does not compile in Dev C++, you will get a sizable deduction from your grade.)
+If your code is poorly commented and spaced and works perfectly, you could earn as low as 80-85% on it.) - 5) Compatibility to either cygwin in Windows or gcc under olympus.
+(If your program does not compile in either of these environments, you will get a sizable deduction from your grade.)